-If ABS isn’t enough to prevent an accident then perhaps the next best thing is to soften the impact.
-Alright, receiving a rapidly expanding bag of gases to the face isn’t exactly ‘soft’.
-However airbags are another life-saver that made its debut on an S-Class.
+If ABS isn’t enough to prevent an accident then perhaps the next best thing is to make the impact as comfy as possible, right?
+Alright, receiving an rapidly expanding bag of gases to the face isn’t exactly comfortable (they’ve been known to break noses as well as inappropriately-positioned limbs), but airbags are another life-saver that made its premiere on an S-Class.

-The driver’s airbag exploded (hur hur) onto the scene in the W126-series S-Class in 1981.
-This was followed by the passenger airbag in 1985.
-These days, you won’t find a new car on sale that doesn’t have at least two airbags.
-Even something like a humble Toyota Corolla can have six or more.
+The driver’s airbag exploded (hur hur) onto the scene in the W126-series S-Class in 1981, followed by the passenger airbag in 1985.
+These days, you won’t find a new car on sale that doesn’t have at least two airbags, and even something like a humble Toyota Corolla can have six or more.
 The latest Mercedes S-Class meanwhile, features a never before seen airbag development that we’ll get to in a bit…

 W140 (1991-1998) – Stability control

-Another common active safety feature we see today helps mitigate an accident in the first place.
-Electronic Stability Program (ESP) as Mercedes called it is a development made possible by ABS.
-This feature utilises an array of sensors to detect when a car is skidding out of control.
-It then brakes individual the wheels to stop the slide and bring the car back into line.
+Another common active safety feature we see today that helps mitigate an accident in the first place is electronic stability control (ESC).
+A development made possible by ABS, stability control utilises an array of sensors to detect when a car is skidding out of control, and then brakes individual wheels to stop the slide and bring the car back into line.

-The computing power required for such an advanced task wasn’t cheap when the feature arrived in 1995.
-This is probably why it was available initially only on the top-of-the-range S 600 Coupe.
+However, the computing power required for such an advanced task wasn’t cheap when the feature arrived in 1995, which is probably why it was available initially only on the top-of-the-range S600 Coupe.